Jalebi

+Jalebi (Note: It goes by many names, including jilapi, zelepi, jilebi, jilipi, zulbia, zoolbia, jerry, mushabak, z'labia, or zalabia. /hi/) is a common sweet snack in South Asia, West Asia and some parts of Africa.

 The south Asian variety is made by deep-frying maida flour (plain flour or all-purpose flour) batter in pretzel or circular shapes, which are then soaked in sugar syrup.
-Jalebi is eaten with curd or rabri (in North India) along with optional other flavors such as kewra (Pandanus flower essence).
+Jalebi is eaten with curd or rabri (in North India) along with optional other flavors such as kewra (pandanus flower essence).

-In some west Asian cuisines, jalebi may consist of a yeast dough fried and then dipped in a syrup of honey and rose water.
-The North African dish of Zalabia uses a different batter and a syrup of honey (Arabic: ʻasal) and rose water.
+In some west Asian cuisines, jalebi may consist of yeast dough fried and then dipped in a syrup of honey and rose water.
+North African zalabia uses a different batter and a syrup of honey (Arabic: ʻasal) and rose water.